 Transportation

-Transportation is very affordable in Panama City and there are several ways to get around.
-Owning a car in Panama City makes it easy to take trips outside of the city and gives you the freedom to explore the city at will.
-However, Panama City has a great public transportation network, including buses, taxis, a subway, a metro bus system, and Ubers, so a vehicle isn’t necessary.
+Panama City’s transportation is affordable, and there are several ways to get around.
+An excellent public transportation network, including buses, taxis, a subway, a metro bus system, and Ubers, means a vehicle isn’t necessary.

-Whether you own a vehicle or not, budget around $60 to $100 per month for transportation.
+Whether you own a vehicle or not, budget around $50-$60 per month for transportation.
 If you have a vehicle, you’ll probably spend closer to $100 per month on fuel, insurance, and maintenance.
-If you own a car, verify that your rental has a parking space included.
+If you own a car, verify that your rental includes a parking space.

-You can catch a bus in Panama City to go to any destination in Panama.
-It’s affordable too!
-It cost about $20 to take a bus from Panama City to David on the far western side of Panama, a 7-hour ride.
+You can catch a bus in Panama City to any destination in Panama.
+It’s affordable, too!
+It costs about $20 to take a bus from Panama City to David on the far western side of Panama, a 7-hour ride.

 See this article about Taking the Bus in Panama.